shahmdkhan/mpb-scraper/README.md

-copy .env_example and rename it to .env
+copy .env_example and rename it to .env and fill required fields

 install the required packages with the commands: pip install -r requirements.txt